NRCan/geo_sim_processing/README.md

 ## Line Simplification versus Line Generalization

 *Line Simplification* is the process of removing vertices in a line while trying to keep the maximum number of details within the line whereas *Line Generalization* is the process of removing meaningless (unwanted) details in a line usually for scaling down.
 The well known Douglas-Peucker algorithm is a very good example of line simplification tool and Reduce Bend falls more in the category of line generalization tools.
-Keep in mind that both algorithms can be complementary because Reduce Bend will not remove unnecessary vertices in the case of very high densities of vertices.
-It may be a good idea to use [Simplifier](#Simplifier) before Reduce Bend in the case of very dense geometries.
+Keep in mind they both algorithms can be complementary because Reduce Bend will not remove unnecessary vertices in the case of very high densities of vertices.
+It may be a good idea to use [Simplify](#Simplify) before Reduce Bend in the case of very densed geometries.

 ## How it works
 Reduce Bend will simplify (generalize) lines as well as polygons.
 Reduce Bend consists of three main steps: detect bends, determine which bends to simplify and preserve the topological (spatial) relationships.
 These 3 steps are detailed below.

 * __Detecting bends__ -
 For each line and ring composing polygon features, Reduce Bend will detect the position of each bend.
 Wang and Müller defined a bend as being the part of a line which contains a number of subsequent vertices with the inflection angles on all vertices being in opposite sign.

 Figure 1a shows a line.
-Figure 1b depicts the same line with inflexion signs on each vertice.
+Figure 1b depicts the same line with inflection signs on ech vertice.
 Figure 1c shows the position of the 3 bends each forming an area.

 * __Determining the bends to simplify__ -
 For each bend of a line or polygon ring, Reduce Bend calculates an adjusted area value using the following formula: *\.75\*A/cmpi* where *A* is the area of the bend *(1)* and *cmpi* the compactness index of the bend.
 The compactness index is computed using the following formula: *4\*π\*A/p\*\*2* where *A* is the area of the bend and *p* is the perimeter of the bend.
 The compactness index varies between \[0..1].
 The more circular the bend, the closer the index to 1.
 Conversely, the flatter the bend, the closer the index to 0.
 The Reduce Bend Diameter tolerance: 4 represents the diameter of a theoretical circle to define the minimum adjusted area value using *\.75\*2\*π\*r\*\*2/cmpi* where *r* is d/2.
 Finally, each bend of a line that is below the minimum adjusted area value is replaced by a straight line.
 Figure 1d shows the result with the middle bend of the line removed (simplified).